hasan-umanitoba/jpdown.github.io/README.md

 ### Hosting on GitHub

-#### Why?
+#### Why GitHub?
 We are using GitHub Pages as our hosting for this guide.
 We use GitHub and Git as it provides many benefits for writing.
 Git is a decentralized version control, which means many people can work on the same project, and all the work can be merged together.
-Git also does not require an active internet connection to be used, only to push to servers like GitHub.
+Git also does not require an active internet connection to be used, only to push changes to servers like GitHub.
 Since it is version control, it also means you will have a history of all changes made.

+#### Why Github Pages?
 GitHub Pages is free to use and uses Jekyll in the background.
 Jekyll takes your Markdown files and generates a static website, consisting of portable HTML, CSS, and JS files.
 These files can then be deployed on any web server.
+This is beneficial as it means you can script the deployment of changes, allowing for smaller edits to be made more frequently.
 Thankfully, GitHub Pages handles this for us.

 #### Steps
 1. Go to the [GitHub homepage](https://github.com)